cds-snc/platform-forms-client/public/static/content/en/terms-of-use.md

 - Identifying the confidentiality of the information collected through your forms.
 GC Forms supports the collection of data classified as up to PROTECTED B. Learn more about identifying confidentiality through the [Standard on Security Categorization](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32614).
 - Complying with the [Privacy Act](https://laws-lois.justice.gc.ca/eng/acts/p-21/) and [Access to Information Act](https://laws-lois.justice.gc.ca/eng/acts/a-1/) related to the personal and sensitive information in responses submitted through your forms, if there is a request, incident, or data breach.
 - Retrieving responses directly from our database when handling more sensitive Protected B information, either by downloading from GC Forms or via the data retrieval API.
 Receiving responses via email  is only possible for forms for up to Protected A published prior to June 11, 2025.
+- Communicating with your users about malicious files they have submitted as attachments or about other issues with the form or the data in their submission.
 - Ensuring that other team members given access to your forms and responses have the appropriate authorities and the security clearance needed to access the data collected.
 For this reason, shared email accounts are not permitted in GC Forms.
 Any access must be given to authorized employees only using a valid Government of Canada email address.

 ### Responses delivered by email (up to and including Protected A)